 Three publishers are producing text books you can use in the classroom.

-Free 'introduction to the new spec' and 'preparing to teach' courses, both face to face and online, that will help you with your planning. .
+Free introduction to the new spec and preparing to teach courses, both face to face and online, will help you plan.

 Many other resources, such as information on progression from GCSE, focus on the changes from our current specifications, and ideas about how to switch to AQA are available on our website.

-To receive regular updates about our science subjects, register with us at aqa.org.uk/update
+To receive regular updates about our science subjects, register with us at Subject updates